sigbla/sigbla-app/docs/content/resources.md

 add extensions to the frontend.
 As we'll see in later chapters, this is how we're able to add charts and user input to table views.

-First step in allowing for such extensions is to be able to extend the HTTP endpoints exposed, something we'll cover next, before moving on to describing some helper functions making it easier to add custom JavaScript and CSS.
+First step in allowing for such extensions is to be able to extend the HTTP endpoints exposed, something we'll cover next.
+We then move on to describing some helper functions making it easier to add custom JavaScript and CSS.

 ## Adding HTTP endpoints